sheema-shamil/Active-Record-Code-Challenge/README.md

 3. Class and Instance Methods
 4. Active Record Querying

-For more information on the Ruby language, please visit the Ruby Docs.

 ## Pre-requisites
 - To use this repository, the following must be installed on your system: